 Is it possible to have EQ the “Goldilocks” way: not too much, not too little, but just right?

-In the EQ-i2.0 model of Emotional Intelligence, Interpersonal Relationship is your ability and tendency to give and receive trust and compassion and to establish and maintain mutually satisfying personal relationships.
+In the EQ-i2.0 model of Emotional Intelligence, Interpersonal Relationships is your ability and tendency to give and receive trust and compassion and to establish and maintain mutually satisfying personal relationships.

-Markedly low Interpersonal Relationship shows up physically a lack of physical engagement—withdrawal, disconnection from groups or human interactions; stern or sour facial expressions; closed body language or even the use of barriers—walls, doors, desks or other objects—as barriers to contact or engagement.
+Markedly low engagement with Interpersonal Relationships shows up physically a lack of physical engagement—withdrawal, disconnection from groups or human interactions; stern or sour facial expressions; closed body language or even the use of barriers—walls, doors, desks or other objects—as barriers to contact or engagement.

-Excessive Interpersonal Relationship is telegraphed through overly physical contact (touching, hugging, et cetera); personal disclosures and the expectation that these will be reciprocated; overly friendly eye contact and fawning attention paid to others.
+Too much engagement with Interpersonal Relationships is telegraphed through excessive physical contact (touching, hugging, et cetera); personal disclosures and the expectation that these will be reciprocated; overly friendly eye contact and fawning attention paid to others.

-The beauty of the EQ-i as a coaching tool is it allows for such clear handles on these behaviors—what do you do and practice if you are trying to step more effectively into Interpersonal Relationship?
-How do you do you get Interpersonal Relationship “just right?”
+The beauty of the EQ-i as a coaching tool is it allows for such clear handles on these behaviors—what do you do and practice if you are trying to step more effectively into Interpersonal Relationships?
+How do you do you get Interpersonal Relationships “just right?”

-10 Coachable Actions for “Just Right” Interpersonal Relationship:
+10 Coachable Actions for “Just Right” Interpersonal Relationships:

 - When you are introduced to someone and/or when you are speaking with someone and your eyes meet, smile in acknowledgement.